cs1302uga/cs1302-hw7.6/README.md

 If you completed the steps correctly, your app should not only look similar to the screenshot provided above, but it has the desired functionality.
-Congratulations on a good looking, functional app!
+Congratulations on a good-looking, functional app!

 <hr/>